Assist (association football): FIFA World Cup

 Planet World Cup has calculated some retrospective data on assists back to the 1966 World Cup, though the 1986 data differs from that of FIFA.

 FIFA started officially keeping track of assists in World Cup tournaments at the 1994 edition.
 This was popularly ascribed to the popularity of detailed sports statistics among fans.
 1994 was also the first World Cup in which assists were used as a tie-breaker in determining the Golden Shoe award for top scorer.
 In the event, both Hristo Stoichkov and Oleg Salenko tied with 19 points, from 6 goals and 1 assist.

 France

 The French league, Ligue 1, awards the Trophée de Meilleur Passeur ("best passer trophy") to the player with most "decisive passes" in a season, starting in the 2007–08 season.
 Sports newspaper L'Équipe had unofficially tracked assists for some years prior to then.
 The league's Commission des Compétitions includes blocked shots as a subset of "decisive passes".
 In 2012–13, Mathieu Valbuena and Dimitri Payet finished with 12 assists, Valbuena winning the trophy by having fewer blocked shots (3 against 5) among his total.

 Spain

 For the 1998–99 La Liga season, SDI sold its Gecasport database to Spanish media, in which asistencias de gol were described as "passes which lead immediately to a shot and goal".

+Ukraine

+In Ukraine, a traceable documentation of assists calculation started out by Ukrainian newspaper "Komanda" during the 2004–05 season of the Ukrainian Higher League (Vyshcha Liha).
+The calculation of assist has certain problems to establish what is the "last pass" which led to a scored goal.
+Different institutions have own perception of it.
+Some specialists consider that an assist has to be a deliberate action meaning that it does not include the situation when a ball randomly rebounded to a scoring striker.